Pirelli Stadium: International matches

+Domestic use

 Between 2006 and 2008 the stadium hosted the Conference North playoff finals before being dropped in favour of drawing one of the finalists' own grounds.
-During the 2007–08 season Derby County announced that a number of their reserve matches would be placed at the ground, although this arrangement was discontinued following the Brewers promotion to the Football League.
+During the 2007–08 season Derby County announced that a number of their reserve matches would be placed at the ground, although this arrangement was discontinued following the Brewers' promotion to the Football League.

+Between 2021 and 2024, the ground was also used as an alternative home venue for Leicester City Women in the event of fixture clashes preventing the use of the King Power Stadium.
+The ground also hosted an EFL Cup tie between Coventry City and Bristol City in 2022 after Coventry Arena's pitch was deemed unsafe in the wake of the 2022 Commonwealth Games.

 Records

 The record attendance at Pirelli Stadium is currently 6,746 for a Championship match against Derby County on 26 August 2016.
-Previous records include 6,450 for an EFL Cup match against Liverpool on 23 August 2016, 6,192 for a Conference National league match against Oxford United on 17 April 2009,> which was of significant importance as a draw or win for the Brewers would have earned them the Conference title, however the match finished 1–0 to Oxford, thanks to an Adam Chapman free-kick.
+Previous records include 6,450 for an EFL Cup match against Liverpool on 23 August 2016, 6,192 for a Conference National league match against Oxford United on 17 April 2009, which was of significant importance as a draw or win for the Brewers would have earned them the Conference title, however the match finished 1–0 to Oxford, thanks to an Adam Chapman free-kick.
 The prior record attendance and also current FA Cup record attendance at the ground is 6,191, set on 8 January 2006 in a third-round match against Manchester United.
 The match ended 0–0 with the then non-league Brewers forcing a replay at Old Trafford against their Premier League opponents.
-The highest attendance for an English Football League match at the ground is 6,148, set on 5 May 2013 for a 3–1 defeat to Bradford City in the Play-offs.
 The record attendance for a non-competitive match was set on 14 November 2005, also against Manchester United.
 The Brewers won the match 2–1, in a match organised for the stadium's official opening, which attracted 6,065 people.
 The lowest league attendance at the ground is 1,235, set on 25 April 2006 for a Conference National match against Dagenham & Redbridge.
-The lowest attendance at the stadium for any competitive match was set on 4 November 2008 for a Conference League Cup match against Kidderminster Harriers, which attracted a mere 554 people.
+The lowest attendance at the stadium for any competitive match was set on 7 November 2018 for a EFL Trophy match against Middlesbrough U21, which attracted a mere 202 people.